NetworkNerd1337/zixt/README.md

 Replace `'your_admin_password'` with a secure password (e.g., `'MySecurePass123!'`).
 Copy the **Public Key**, **Password Hash**, and **Private Key** (store the private key securely, e.g., in a password manager, for admin login).

-Exit the shell:
+Exit:

 ```python
 exit()
 ```

-Alternatively, save the code as a script:
+Alternatively, save as a script:

 ```bash
 nano generate_admin_keys.py